-During PY2017, eight STEP classes were offered throughout the program year.
-These trainings included two iterations of Introduction to Patient Care, four iterations of Commercial Housekeeping & Janitorial, and two iterations of General Manufacturing Skills & Safety.
-Through a blend of funding streams, including Section 243 funds, 143 adult English learners participated in sector-specific Workforce Training during the program year.
+During PY2018, nine STEP classes were offered throughout the program year.
+These trainings included one iteration of Introduction to Patient Care and eight iterations of General Production Skills & Safety.
+Through a blend of funding streams, including Section 243 funds, 105 adult English learners participated in sector-specific Workforce Training during the program year.

-Describe how the State is progressing towards program goals of ensuring that IELCE program activities are integrated with the local workforce development system and discuss any performance results, challenges, and lessons learned from implementing those program goals.
+• Describe how the State is progressing towards program goals of ensuring that IELCE program activities are integrated with the local workforce development system and discuss any performance results, challenges, and lessons learned from implementing those program goals.

 The IELCE sub-recipient's Education Coordinator consulted local workforce development experts, employment specialists, and businesses to identify and create opportunities for collaborative efforts in providing integrated solutions to workforce needs.
 In partnership with the local DLR office, the IELCE sub-recipient's coordinator also participated in monthly WIOA Core Partners' meetings and quarterly One-Stop Partner Meetings.
 Additionally, this coordinator communicated monthly with various employers and stakeholders to discuss which in-demand occupational trainings best met the current needs of local businesses.
-During PY2017, these monthly sector-specific training courses included General Manufacturing Skills, Commercial Housekeeping, Janitorial Services & Safety, and Introduction to Patient Care.
+During PY2018, these monthly sector-specific training courses included General Manufacturing Skills, Commercial Housekeeping, Janitorial Services & Safety, and Introduction to Patient Care.